warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-basic-warden-agent/structure.md

     // A price condition for flexible trading enum PriceCondition {
-        LTE,    // Less than or equal to threshold
-        GTE     // Greater than or equal to threshold }
+        LTE,    // Less than or equal to the threshold GTE     // Greater than or equal to the threshold }

     // The main order configuration